DavidCarl/database2019-exam/README.md

 ### Data handling

-For our backend, we decided that we would use two Python libaries: `mysql` & `mongodb`.
+For our backend, we decided that we would use two Python libaries: `pymysql` & `pymongo`.
 With these libaries, we made the database connectors and different queries.

 We choose to send the data we got from the queries as JSON with api's.
 By doing that we could use JavaScript fetch calls to easily get the data to our frontend.
 One of the reasons for this approach was that we wished to send as little data as possible to the client browser.
 Then we would use JavaScript to process the JSON into readable and well formatted HTML.